 With the Sync Settings command, select the image you want to use as your source.
 Then, holding down the Shift key (if you are selecting an image or group that is contiguous with the source), or the Command (Mac) or Control (Windows) key, and click on the image(s) that you wish to apply the source file's edits.
 Your selection should have the source image highlighted in blue, and the target images highlighted in gray.
-If that is correct, click on the Sync button at the bottom of the Preview area, or choose Sync Settings from the Settings menu.
-The Apply Settings window will open, and you can follow the same procedure to synchronize your edits.
+If that is correct, choose Sync Settings from the Settings menu.
+The Apply Settings window will open, and you can follow the same procedure to synchronize your edits across the group of photos.